-I’m no expert on ethical or eco beauty, but what we put on our skin is just as important as what we put in our closets.
+I’m no expert on ethical or eco beauty, but what we put on our skin is just as important as what we put in our closets, which is why there are such good skin care brands like cosmedix elite, with products for healthy skin and different skin types too.
 Jacalyn Beales lives and breathes this stuff.
 For The Peahen’s first foray into beauty, she’s here to tell you more.

 This is a condensed version of Jacalyn’s article that originally appeared on her site, Out of The Wilderness, where she writes about eco beauty, palm-free and vegan living, and wildlife issues.

 It’s time we talked about the price of green beauty.

 The cost comes down to two things: ingredients and quality.

 I grew up being taught that it’s never too early to take care of your skin.
 My mother, who has aged so gracefully, consistently professed the benefits of good skin health to me during my formative years, which likely explains why I am so adamant about taking care of my skin (I’m an eco product junkie) and constantly scour the “earth” for the best, natural products for my visage (fancy, I know).
 Where my mother glows using two products – only two! – I’m over here dropping money like it’s hot on green beauty.
 It can be hard finding eco products when you first switch over.
 A good place to start is with something like essential oils as they are quite easy to come by and you know what you are working with.